Blockstream/satellite/examples/README.md

 # Example Applications for Data Transmission via API

-This directory contains example scripts for sending and receiving data through the Ionosphere API.
+This directory contains example scripts for sending and receiving data through the Blockstream Satellite API.
 The first example illustrates how a user can create its own user/application-specific protocol for sending data through the API.
 In particular, it illustrates a case in which data is transmitted alongside user-defined metadata fields.
-The second example, in turn, illustrates the transmission of a file to the Ionosphere API server.
-Lastly, the third example illustrates how one can simulate the output of the Blockstream Satellite receiver while fetching data directly from the Ionosphere API via the internet, rather than receiving data via the satellite link.
+The second example, in turn, illustrates the transmission of a file to the Satellite API server.
+Lastly, the third example illustrates how one can simulate the output of the Blockstream Satellite receiver while fetching data directly from the Satellite API via the internet, rather than receiving data via the satellite link.

 ![Blockstream Satellite API Architecture](../doc/api_architecture.png?raw=true "Blockstream Satellite API Architecture")